GIP-ITC-UniversityTwente/ffp-pg_scripts/README.md

 ```
 &nbsp;

-> Creates, if required, the necessary configuration files in Apache to run the Public Inspection Application.
+> Creates, if required, the necessary configuration elelments in Apache/MapServer to run the Public Inspection Application.

 ```
-./web_folders
+./apache_mapserver_configuration
 ```